comparing hot tub shell materials

 With easy maintenance, cleanliness, sustainability, energy efficiency, aesthetics, and a soothing sensory experience as the requirements, marine grade aluminum is the crystal-clear winner for the best hot tub shell material.

 This aluminum alloy comes in different grades from 3000 to 6000.
-The best marine-grade aluminum is either 5000 or 6000 series—both are meant to withstand constant exposure to water and weather.
-GOODLAND uses 6061 for our hot tub shell since it offers extra strength and excellent corrosion resistance, perfectly weathering the elements across all seasons.
-It's also easier to weld and finish, leading to a more premium-looking product.
+The best quality marine grade aluminum is either 5000 or 6000 series.
+Both are meant to withstand harsh marine environments with constant exposure to water and weather, and are utilized in shipbuilding.

 western red cedar hot tub